 Walking and Bicycling

-A challenging, but doable goal, for most is to leave Wallis Cove and walk or bike around the lake!
+A challenging, but doable goal, for most is to walk or bike around the lake!
 It's one of those picturesque walks or bike jaunts that take you over the 'causeway', by a dam, through wooded areas with no houses, and by sprinklings of turn-of-the-century farms and lake houses, each unique.
 There are no big housing cookie-cutter suburbia homes, just a sampling of old and new Douglas residences.

 Passengers in the occasional car or truck that passes might very well wave 'hello'.
 Our favorite time of day to walk is early morning.
 Often there is fog on the water and very active wildlife.
 How long is it?
 Well, let's say bring water with you and you'll be happy to see the cabins again!
 A shorter version is to take a left when you come to Island Rd, walk to the causeway and turn back.